byjpr/ctxgen/example/brd.md

 backend:
   requirements:
     restApi:
-      justifyYourAnswer: "A RESTful API is essential for the Totem e-commerce platform to support various features such as product management, order processing, inventory updates, and third-party integrations.
-The PRD and FRD explicitly mention the need for a comprehensive API for all platform functions, including secure authentication for API access.
-This API will enable external systems to interact with the platform, allow for custom integrations, and support the development of mobile apps or other client applications."
+      justifyYourAnswer: "A RESTful API is essential for the Totem e-commerce platform to support various core functionalities, third-party integrations, and the plugin system.
+It's explicitly mentioned in the PRD and FRD as a requirement for extensibility and integration.
+The API will enable operations on products, orders, customers, and other core entities, allowing for seamless integration with external systems and supporting the development of custom features by third-party developers."
       required: true
     realtimeWebsockets:
-      justifyYourAnswer: "While not explicitly mentioned in the provided documents, real-time WebSocket functionality would be beneficial for certain features of the Totem e-commerce platform.
-Real-time updates could enhance user experience for inventory tracking, order status updates, and live chat support.
-Additionally, the platform's extensibility requirements, including webhooks for real-time notifications of subscribed events, suggest that WebSocket technology could be valuable for delivering instant updates to both administrators and customers."
+      justifyYourAnswer: "While not explicitly mentioned in the provided documents, real-time websockets would be beneficial for certain features of the Totem platform.
+These could include live inventory updates, real-time order status changes, and instant notifications for new orders or customer support requests.
+Websockets would enhance the user experience for both store owners and customers by providing immediate updates without the need for constant polling."
-      required: true
+      required: false
 ```